liweinan/tcprest/README.md

 	    }
 	}

 You can also create your own mapper for custom data types.
-Suppose we have a following data type:
+Suppose you have a following data type:

 	public class Color {
 	    private String name;